 - Engaging Developers

-- Promoting activity and discussion amongst the community involved in Developer Relations at Mozilla.
+- Promoting activity and discussion amongst the community involved in MDN at Mozilla.

 Streams of ephemera

 - @MozDevNet: Interesting pages, tutorials, guides, calls for submissions, significant updates, and other news about Mozilla Developer Network.

 - @MozHacks: Tweets about new web technologies, great HTML5 apps, and Firefox features.

 The MDN documentation team maintains a Trello board on which our projects are tracked.
 This board is read-only but will let you see what's being worked on and what we hope to do soon, and may help you figure out where you can help.
 This article explains how this board is used.

 In addtion, take a look at the Documentation status pages to see what's going on across the full breadth of MDN content.
 You'll be able to see what articles need to be written or updated, what topics need the most help, and much, much more.